 Kimberly Juanita Brown

-Chair of Gender Studies; Associate Professor of English and Africana Studies
+Elizabeth C. Small Associate Professor of English and Africana Studies; Chair of Gender Studies